Skip to main content

 Digital connectivity in Finland

 The Finnish authorities favour a competition-driven, fibre-based network roll-out assisted by public funds for underserved areas and advice for local municipalities on how to deploy digital connectivity networks.
-The Digital infrastructure strategy and Finland’s digital compass support the European Gigabit Society and EU’s Digital Compass targets.
+The Digital infrastructure strategy and Finland’s digital compass support the EU’s Digital Decade targets.

 National digital connectivity strategy and policy